filsedla/hyperrow-ndbt-wrapper/readme.md

 # Hyperrow
-Custom row and selection classes for [Nette Database](https://github.com/nette/database) (NDBT)
+Custom row and selection classes for [Nette Database](https://github.com/nette/database)

-This library intends to have the same interface as NDBT, but wraps `Selection` and `ActiveRow` objects.
+This library intends to have the same interface as Nette Database, but wraps `Selection` and `ActiveRow` objects.
 This allows you to add custom methods (or even other services) into those objects.
 Query to each table results in a table-specific "Selection" and "ActiveRow" objects.
 This is not an ORM.